gabrielliwerant/stock-ticker-table/README.md

 ## Running in production

+NOTE: `dist` folder is tracked for demonstration purposes, but would normally be generated during build process.

 1. Set `USE_STUBBED_DATA` to `false` in `.env`
 1. `npm run build`
 1. Deploy `dist` folder (contains all main assets)